How to Edit DOCX and Extract Resources Using GroupDocs.Editor for Java

 EditableDocument document = editor.edit(new WordProcessingEditOptions());

-Extract Images from Document
+How to Extract Images from DOCX

 Overview